camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 .. note::

-   if you do not have the template_postgis you can use:
+   If you do not have the template_postgis you can use:

    with Postgres >= 9.1 and PostGIS >= 2.1: